gornskew/lisply-mcp/README.md

 # Model Context Protocol (MCP) Wrapper for Lisply Backends

+As in: Let us Lisply provide MCP services.

 <img src="scripts/robot-lambda.png" alt="Robot with Lambda symbol" width="300">

 This project is a [Model Context Protocol